 How Alert Fatigue Impacts Cybersecurity

-In order to combat this, SOCs and CISOs need to lean into AI-Assisted Cybersecurity tools to augment their existing teams by automating decisions, reducing mundane tasks, and streamlining and enhancing the work of your SOC analysts, throughout all the phases of threat detection and negation via AI.
+In order to combat this, SOCs and CISOs need to lean into Decision Intelligence tools to augment their existing teams and address the painful resource issue in this area.

 Cybersecurity is no different.
 Every day a malicious actor is looking to steal data or transfer funds via a cybersecurity intrusion.
 Each attempt triggers an alarm, but not every alarm is heeded.